ManimCommunity/manim/docs/source/contributing/documentation.rst

 Adding type hints to functions and parameters
 ---------------------------------------------

-When you've never used type hints before, here is a good place to get startd: https://realpython.com/python-type-checking/#hello-types By adding type hints to manim, there are some guidlines that should be followed:
+If you've never used type hints before, this is a good place to get started: https://realpython.com/python-type-checking/#hello-types When adding type hints to manim, there are some guidelines that should be followed:
 * Coordinates have the typehint `Sequence[float]`, e.g.

 .. code:: py